plone/training/deployment/opsworks/installation.rst

 ``None`` (this setting is useful for a Relstorage configuration, but does nothing for a ZEO server configuraiton).

-Eventually, you will probably want to use your own buildout repository in these App configurations, but any buildout you use should probably be cloned from the one used in this demo configuration because it provides a number of buildout parts and variables that the deployment recipes expect to be in place: https://github.com/alecpm/opsworks_example_buildouts
+You will probably want to use your own buildout repository in these App configurations, but any buildout you use should probably be cloned from the one used in this demo configuration because it provides a number of buildout parts and variables that the deployment recipes expect to be in place: https://github.com/alecpm/opsworks_example_buildouts

-Finally, you'll need to provide some additional configuration (Chef Attributes) in the form of the Stack ``Custom JSON`` which can be edited in the Stack Settings control panel.
+You'll need to provide some additional configuration (Chef Attributes) in the form of the Stack ``Custom JSON`` which can be edited in the Stack Settings control panel.